ZuGao/microgateway/charts/microgateway/README.md

 ### config.tlsSecretName (Muss ich zuerst selber durchspielen. )

-## TLS Configuration
-This section describes how TLS can be configured.
-There are two different scenarios if you are on Kubernetes or if you want to install on Openshift.
-On Kubernetes an Ingress Controller is used and on Openshift a Route object.

-### Ingress
-Verschiedene Scenarien

-### Route
-Verschiendene Szenarien

 # Examples
 Here are some examples of how the microgateway could be installed.